-Trends in housing come and go, but one trend that has declined in the past and is now rebounding is multigenerational homes.
-Built to hold multiple adult generations, these homes are appealing to many families because they allow a stronger family bond.
-They also remove the need for assisted living facilities for aging loved ones.
-Here's a look at what exactly multigenerational homes are, why they've become popular and how builders are responding to this growing trend.
+Trends in housing come and go.
+One such trend that has resurfaced over the last several years is multigenerational homes.
+These homes are appealing to many families because they allow a stronger family bond, the ability to directly care for older family members, and oftentimes, more space for living and co-existing.
+Families will often opt for a multigenerational home instead of moving aging loved ones into assisted living facilities.
+There are many other benefits to be enjoyed as well.
+Here's a look at what exactly multigenerational homes are, why they've become popular, and how builders are responding to this growing trend.

 What is a Multigenerational Home?

-It’s true - any home with kids contains multiple generations.
-But the true definition of a multigenerational home must have at least two adult generations living in it.
-Most commonly, this is an adult and their aging parent or parents and may also include a younger generation as well in many situations.
+It’s true – any home with kids contains multiple generations.
+But the true definition of a multigenerational home is one that includes at least two adult generations.
+Most commonly, this is an adult, with or without children of their own, and their aging parent or parents.
 Though they're not for everyone, there are a number of reasons why this arrangement has become very popular in recent years, which we'll dive into shortly.

-When a home is built or renovated to accommodate multiple generations, the term in-law suite, granny flat, guest suite or similar term is used to define the space.
+When a home is built or renovated to accommodate multiple generations, the terms in-law suite, granny flat, guest suite, or similar are used to define the space.
 It generally includes some amount of private space, including the following:

 · Sitting room